pm7y/BicepTemplates/aci-allm/ACI_ANYTHINGLLM.md

 Create an Azure Container Instance container group with two containers:

 - [anything llm](https://anythingllm.com/): A full-stack application that enables you to turn any document, resource, or piece of content into context that any LLM can use as references during chatting.
 - [caddy](https://caddyserver.com/): Caddy is a powerful, enterprise-ready, open-source web server with automatic HTTPS written in Go.
 It is used here to provide `https` to the n8n instance since ACI does not provide SSL.
+Please refer to my blog article about this in more detail [here](https://m7y.me/post/2024-09-23-azure-container-instance-https/).

 ## Deployment Instructions